-The practice had five autoclaves (used for sterilising dental equipment/instruments) which had up to date inspection certificates confirming they were safe to use.
+The practice had two autoclaves (used for sterilising dental equipment/instruments) which had up to date inspection certificates confirming they were safe to use.

-Testing strips were available and demonstrated daily tests had been performed to establish whether three of the autoclaves had reached a suitable sterilisation "temperature and pressure" this was maintained for a given period.
+Testing strips were available and demonstrated daily tests had been performed to establish whether the autoclaves had reached a suitable sterilisation temperature and this was maintained for a given period.
 There were records/logbooks available to demonstrate whether other routine tests, set out within WHTM 01-05, had been conducted on the autoclaves and to confirm they remained suitable for their intended use.
-However, two of the autoclaves had memory cards.
-This is printed out after completion of the cycle.
-To ensure the cycle outcomes have been maintained, the practice should ensure satisfactory testing of cycle parameters whilst cycles are in progress or immediately afterwards and maintain a record of these outcomes.
+In line with recommended best practice.